Esshahn/acme-assembly-vscode-template/README.md

 This means that the following command will be executed using the shell (terminal command). __Don't change this__.

 ## The Command instruction

+The shell commands as well as the binaries are specific for each operating system.
+Luckily, VSCode let's us define that easily by using either "osx", "windows" or "linux" as the identifier.
+If you want a cleaner setup, you can delete the lines that contain information for the OS you're not using.
+You can even delete the OS subfolders in the `````bin````` folder if you like.

 ````
 "command": "bin/acme -f cbm -l build/labels -o build/main.prg code/main.asm && bin/pucrunch build/main.prg build/main.prg && /Applications/Vice/x64.app/Contents/MacOS/x64 -moncommands build/labels build/main.prg 2> /dev/null"